helloShen/leetcode-helper/README.md

 1. Prompt for user input before generating skeleton if previous works for this problem exist.
 2. Add a simple demo for new user to getting started.
 3. Put some effort in continuous integrating and continuous delivery.

+### v0.6
+1. add shell script to generate, compile, test leetcode solution just as what ant does.
+2. some other finishing touch.
+3. leetcode-helper project completed.